 Homemade dill pickles are easier than you think.
 I promise.
 I say this, and I’m afraid of “real” canning.
 A few weeks ago, I shared my favorite bread and butter pickles recipe, and I’ve had a ton of requests for dill pickles since then.
 You know I’m happy to share because we love dill pickles, too!
-Some links in this post are affiliate links that earn me a small commission and help keep this blog running if you click through and purchase.
+Some links in this post are affiliate links that earn me a small commission if you click through and purchase.

 Somehow, I still had part of a jar of those bread and butter pickles left in my fridge when these garlic dill pickles were ready to eat.
 My daughter immediately say down with a jar of each type and proceeded to taste test in an attempt to decide which kind she likes better.
 In the end, she decided she prefers the dill pickles, but that’s a tiny margin of victory.